seb-eis/Mocassin/docs/userguide-md/energy-model.md

 ### [Unstable environments](#unstable-environments)

 Unstable environments provide the same model information as the stable environment.
-However, it is possible to define one environment per unstable site as *unstable-stable* interactions exist only as a purely additive component to the [transition state energy](./transition-model.md) $E_1$.
+However, it is possible to define one environment per unstable site as *unstable-stable* interactions exist only as a purely additive component to the [transition state energy](./transition-model.md) $E_1$ as shown in (4).

 ### [Interaction cluster](#group-interaction)